kyechou/leagueoflegends/README.md

 > The above package names are based on Arch Linux.
 For other distributions, the
 > package names will be different.
 Please refer to the documentation of the
 > distribution for installing the correct Vulkan drivers and other dependencies.
->
-> Please understand that I don't have the resources to test other distributions
-> with various GPU settings, so any pull requests or testing for different
-> environments will be appreciated.

 ## Configuration